salrashid123/gcp_iam/map/README.md

 If you want to display the `Roles` <-> `Permissions` as a graph, run the map application with `--generateGraphDB` option and redirect the output as such (remember to reduce the log level to 0)

+eg
 ```bash
 go run main.go -v 0 -alsologtostderr --organization 673208786098 --generateGraphDB > /tmp/graph.groovy
 ```

 The output file will contain raw groovy command set which you can import into JanusGraph

+If you just want to see the default graph/map for roles-permissions (not including custom roles, just load the static file into [Cytoscape](https://cytoscape.org/))

+The `--mode` switch in the command line will either
+- (default) iterate of the standard roles/permissions
+- `--mode=project`: iterate of project-level roles/permissions
+- `--mode=organization`: iterate over organization-level roles/permissions

 #### Install JanusGraph